MiliThakrar/Book-Recommendations/README.md

 - Publishers aiming to increase book discoverability

 ### Proposed Data Science Solution
-We will create a hybrid recommendation engine that combines collaborative filtering and content-based filtering, which will suggest relevant books to users based on their past preferences, similarities with other users, and book content features.
+We will create a hybrid recommendation engine that combines collaborative filtering and content-based filtering, suggesting relevant books based on user preferences and book features.
 The project will involve:

 - Data collection and preprocessing
 - Exploratory data analysis